Photic zone

-The photic zone, euphotic zone, epipelagic zone, or sunlight zone is the uppermost layer of a body of water that receives sunlight, allowing phytoplankton to perform photosynthesis.
+The photic zone (or euphotic zone, epipelagic zone, or sunlight zone) is the uppermost layer of a body of water that receives sunlight, allowing phytoplankton to perform photosynthesis.
 It undergoes a series of physical, chemical, and biological processes that supply nutrients into the upper water column.
 The photic zone is home to the majority of aquatic life due to the activity (primary production) of the phytoplankton.
+The thicknesses of the photic and euphotic zones vary with the intensity of sunlight as a function of season and latitude and with the degree of water turbidity.
+The bottommost, or aphotic, zone is the region of perpetual darkness that lies beneath the photic zone and includes most of the ocean waters.

 Photosynthesis in photic zone

 In the photic zone, the photosynthesis rate exceeds the respiration rate.
 This is due to the abundant solar energy which is used as an energy source for photosynthesis by primary producers such as phytoplankton.
 These phytoplankton grow extremely quickly because of sunlight's heavy influence, enabling it to be produced at a fast rate.
 In fact, ninety five percent of photosynthesis in the ocean occurs in the photic zone.
 Therefore, if we go deeper, beyond the photic zone, such as into the compensation point, there is little to no phytoplankton, because of insufficient sunlight.
 The zone which extends from the base of the euphotic zone to the aphotic zone is sometimes called the dysphotic zone.